WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.10.1/ref.md

     /* Get the function instance by creation or from module instance. */ const WasmEdge_FunctionInstanceContext *FuncCxt = ...;
-    /* Genreate a funcref with the given function instance context. */ Val = WasmEdge_ValueGenFuncRef(FuncCxt);
+    /* Generate a funcref with the given function instance context. */ Val = WasmEdge_ValueGenFuncRef(FuncCxt);
     const WasmEdge_FunctionInstanceContext *GotFuncCxt = WasmEdge_ValueGetFuncRef(Val);
     /* The `GotFuncCxt` will be the same as `FuncCxt`. */

-    /* Genreate a externref to `Num`. */
+    /* Generate a externref to `Num`. */
     Val = WasmEdge_ValueGenExternRef(&Num);
     Ptr = WasmEdge_ValueGetExternRef(Val);
     /* The `Ptr` will be `&Num`. */